Bug report #13297

 I am also having other issues where running an intersect process between to overlapping layers is dropping out some features on a random basis - and I can't seem to identify why - perhaps it is somehow all related??

-#4 Updated by Saber Razmjooei about 5 years ago
+#4 Updated by Saber Razmjooei over 5 years ago

 - Operating System deleted (